Cole Sprouse's New Movie Is A

 The CF case is particularly brutal, as contact only between two people with the disease is dangerous.
 In 2015, CNN profiled two teen patients who met over Facebook and eventually married.
 A season 7 episode of Grey's Anatomy also delved into this issue, as two patients admitted to the hospital revealed to the doctors that they were both victims of CF. That episode ended with the couple splitting — one received a new set of lungs and the other left.

 So... will Will and Stella make the same decision?
-Five Feet Apart arrives in Canadian theatres March 2019.
+Five Feet Apart arrives in theaters March 2019.

 Advertisement